National Signing Day 2019: Tracking Top 15 Uncommitted CFB Recruits

 School: Wellington HS (West Palm Beach, FL)

-There are 18 crystal ball predictions for athlete Mark-Antony Richards and they all have him signing with Auburn.
+There were 18 crystal-ball predictions for Mark-Antony Richards, and they all had him signing with Auburn, so this one wasn't much of a surprise.

-That said, a pair of recruiting directors both guessed he'd wind up at Miami in a recent article from Adam Gorney, Rob Cassidy and Mike Farrell at Rivals.com.
+Still, it's a huge addition for Gus Malzahn's team as the Tigers look to rebound from a disappointing 8-5 season.

-"Richards is a do-it-all type of recruit who can run the ball with the best of them but who can also catch the ball out of the backfield and line up in the slot if needed," read the Rivals article.
+"Richards is a do-it-all type of recruit who can run the ball with the best of them but who can also catch the ball out of the backfield and line up in the slot if needed," Rivals.com wrote.

+His brother, Ahmmon Richards, was a standout receiver at Miami, and there was some belief the Hurricanes could to lure him away from Auburn.
+He also took an official visit to Florida.

+While the top two rushers from last season—JaTarvious Whitlow (150 carries, 787 yards, 6 TD) and Kam Martin (103 carries, 458 yards, 1 TD)—both return for the Tigers, Richards is talented enough to carve out a multi-purpose role as a freshman.
+That could include time at defensive back.

-6. DE Charles Moore
+6. DE Charles Moore (SIGNED—AUBURN)

 247Sports: No. 69 overall, No. 6 SDE